Description

 Note the following prerequisites for a VIP load-balance:

-- the firewall must be running in proxy-based mode.
+- FortiGate must be operating in Profile-based mode.

 Focus on the following specific scenario: